converged-computing/performance-study/experiments/aws/eks/cpu/README.md

   Push to OCI registry for results
 ```

-###  High level thoughts:

-- If we can compare container sizes across experiments (clouds) we can compare pull times (e.g., the amg2023 image is the same between)
-- kripke still needs a rebuild (for both CPU variants)
-- We need an equivalent wrapper for mixbench-cpu that allows us to control the problem size.
-It also seems to be running one instance per node (akin to kripke).
-- mt-gemm for CPU works!
-But we need a wrapper / customization to control the iterations or problem size - it runs too quickly even on the smallest size.
-- Stream runs really quickly (under 5 seconds) - not sure if we can increase run time
-- resnet only works on GPU - so we either drop or find a different variant.
-- Quicksilver doesn't run - it runs (starts) but hangs.
-I can see 100% utilization on the other nodes.
-The problems provided are too large I think for 4 nodes, so either we try on larger sizes (and skip 4) or find/make a smaller problem. cpu affinity does not help.

 ## Experiment

 ### 1. Setup

 Bring up the cluster (with 4 nodes).
 Have your GitHub packages (or other registry credential / token) ready.
 This does not work.

 Let's prototype the CPU runs on hpc6a.
 Create the cluster: